A generalized statistical model for fits to parton distributions: Application of the GMM in a toy model of PDFs

 \subsection{The GMM method compared to different tolerance criteria}

-Estimations of PDF uncertainties are needed for inference from QCD experiments at the LHC and other facilities.
-Various factors that determine the accuracy of PDFs include the theoretical uncertainty, the insufficiently understood source of uncertainty due to the prescription for experimental systematic errors, the tension between experimental data, and the sampling of PDF functional forms and fitting methodologies, as detailed in Ref.~\cite{Courtoy:2022ocu}.
+Various factors that determine the precision of PDFs include theoretical uncertainties, tension between experimental data, and the sampling of PDF functional forms and fitting methodologies, often referred to as epistemic uncertainties, c.f.
+Ref.~\cite{Courtoy:2022ocu}.

 Global PDF analysis groups are aware of the shortcomings of using a fixed tolerance $\Delta \chi^2 = 1$ and have proposed alternate methods.
-Specifically, CTEQ-TEA~\cite{Hou:2019efy} and MSHT~\cite{Bailey:2020ooq} global PDF analyses, both adopt certain tolerance criteria, known as the two-tier tolerance and the dynamic tolerance criteria, respectively, on top of the basic Hessian method.
+Specifically, CTEQ-TEA~\cite{Hou:2019efy} and MSHT~\cite{Bailey:2020ooq} global PDF analyses, adopt certain tolerance criteria, known as the two-tier tolerance and the dynamic tolerance criteria, respectively, on top of the basic Hessian method.

 In Sec.~\ref{subsec:GMM_vs_chi2}, we compared results of the GMM with the usual LS method of determining 1-$\sigma$ contours by setting $\Delta \chi^2 = 1$.
-In this subsection, we compare the GMM results presented in Sec.~\ref{subsec:GMM_vs_chi2} to the Hessian results with the CT and MSHT tolerance criteria.
+In this subsection, we compare the GMM results presented in Sec.~\ref{subsec:GMM_vs_chi2} to the Hessian results with the CTEQ-TEA and MSHT tolerance criteria.